 Indications for PREZISTA:

-Treatment of HIV infection in combination with ritonavir and with other antiretroviral agents.
+Treatment of HIV-1 infection in combination with ritonavir and with other antiretroviral agents.

 Take with food.
-Use oral susp if unable to swallow tabs. ≥18yrs: Treatment-naive and treatment-experienced with no darunavir resistance associated substitutions: 800mg once daily with ritonavir 100mg once daily.
-Treatment-experienced with at least one darunavir resistance associated substitution: 600mg twice daily with ritonavir 100mg twice daily.
+Use oral susp if unable to swallow tabs. ≥18yrs: Treatment-naive or treatment-experienced with no darunavir resistance associated substitutions: 800mg once daily with ritonavir 100mg once daily.
+Treatment-experienced with at least one darunavir resistance associated substitution or with no baseline resistance information: 600mg twice daily with ritonavir 100mg twice daily.
+Pregnancy: 600mg twice daily with ritonavir 100mg twice daily; may consider 800mg once daily with ritonavir 100mg once daily only if stable on dose prior to pregnancy and virologically suppressed (HIV-1 RNA <50copies/mL).
 Severe hepatic impairment: not recommended.

-Concomitant rifampin, alfuzosin, ergots, cisapride, St. John's wort, lovastatin, simvastatin, pimozide, oral midazolam, triazolam, sildenafil (Revatio; only when used to treat PAH), dronedarone, colchicine (in renal and/or hepatic impairment), ranolazine.
+Concomitant alfuzosin, dronedarone, colchicine (in renal and/or hepatic impairment), ranolazine, pimozide, ergots, cisapride, oral midazolam, triazolam, St. John's wort, lovastatin, simvastatin, rifampin, sildenafil (Revatio; only when used to treat PAH).

+Perform genotypic/phenotypic testing, treatment history in treatment-experienced patients prior to initiation.
 Sulfonamide allergy.
-Hepatic impairment (eg, chronic hepatitis, cirrhosis, pre-treatment elevated transaminases): monitor liver enzymes; interrupt or discontinue therapy if liver dysfunction occurs or worsens.
+Hepatic impairment (eg, chronic hepatitis, cirrhosis, pre-treatment elevated transaminases): monitor liver enzymes esp. during 1st few weeks; interrupt or discontinue therapy if liver dysfunction occurs or worsens.
 Severe renal impairment.
 Diabetes (may need insulin or oral hypoglycemics dose adjusted).
 Hemophilia: monitor for spontaneous bleeding.
 Elderly.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers: not recommended.

 See Contraindications.
-Voriconazole, salmeterol, boceprevir, telaprevir: not recommended.
-Avoid protease inhibitors other than those studied (lopinavir/ritonavir, saquinavir, indinavir, atazanavir), dexamethasone, fluticasone.
-Potentiates carbamazepine, risperidone, thioridazine, trazodone, desipramine, IV midazolam, rifabutin, digoxin, HMG-CoA reductase inhibitors (eg, pravastatin, atorvastatin, rosuvastatin; use lowest dose necessary; max atorvastatin dose is 20mg/day), sildenafil, vardenafil, tadalafil (reduce their doses).
+Voriconazole, salmeterol, boceprevir, simeprevir, apixaban, rivaroxaban, dabigatran (in renal impairment), rifapentine, everolimus, avanafil, not studied protease inhibitors (eg, lopinavir/ritonavir, saquinavir): not recommended.
+Potentiates carbamazepine, risperidone, thioridazine, TCAs, trazodone, IV midazolam, rifabutin, digoxin, HMG-CoA reductase inhibitors (eg, pravastatin, atorvastatin, rosuvastatin; use lowest dose necessary; max atorvastatin dose is 20mg/day), sildenafil, vardenafil, tadalafil (reduce their doses), sedatives/hypnotics, budesonide, prednisolone, fluticasone, bosentan (see full labeling), maraviroc (max 150mg twice daily), colchicine (dose adjustments: see full labeling), quetiapine (reduce dose by ⅙ or consider alternative antiretrovirals).
 Potentiates, and is potentiated by, indinavir, ketoconazole, itraconazole.
-Increases bosentan (see full labeling), maraviroc, nevirapine, tenofovir, efavirenz, colchicine (dose adjustments: see full labeling) levels.
 Antagonizes sertraline, paroxetine, phenytoin, phenobarbital (monitor levels), ethinyl estradiol, norethindrone (use backup contraception).
+Antagonized by dexamethasone.
 Caution with antimalarials (artemether, lumefantrine).
-Monitor carbamazepine, antiarrhythmics (eg, bepridil, systemic lidocaine, quinidine, amiodarone, flecainide, propafenone), calcium channel blockers, β-blockers, warfarin, digoxin, immunosuppressants (eg, tacrolimus, sirolimus, cyclosporine), buprenorphine, buprenorphine/naloxone, methadone (possible opiate withdrawal syndrome).
+Monitor carbamazepine, antiarrhythmics (eg, bepridil, systemic lidocaine, quinidine, amiodarone, flecainide, propafenone), calcium channel blockers, β-blockers, warfarin, digoxin, immunosuppressants (eg, tacrolimus, sirolimus, cyclosporine), buprenorphine, buprenorphine/naloxone, methadone.
 Reduce concomitant clarithromycin dose in renal impairment.
 Separate dosing of didanosine.
-Others.

-Diarrhea, nausea, vomiting, abdominal pain, headache; skin reactions (may be severe; discontinue if occurs), drug-induced hepatitis, new onset diabetes, hyperglycemia, fat redistribution, immune reconstitution syndrome, others.
+Diarrhea, nausea, vomiting, abdominal pain, headache; skin reactions (may be severe; discontinue if occurs), drug-induced hepatitis, new onset diabetes, hyperglycemia, fat redistribution, immune reconstitution syndrome.

 Hepatic (CYP3A); 95% protein bound.